Mario + Rabbids Kingdom Battle: Kingdom Battle

-As Mario's team travels across the Mushroom Kingdom, defeating and freeing the corrupted Rabbids while also encountering allies like Princess Peach, Luigi, Rabbid Mario, Yoshi, and Rabbid Yoshi, Bowser Jr. comes across the Rabbid fused to the SupaMerge, which he nicknames Spawny, and uses him to cause even more chaos.
-Resolving to recover Spawny so they can undo the damage he has caused, the team eventually learns that a malevolent entity known as the Megabug is behind the mysterious vortex–presumably created by the SupaMerge–which grows more powerful as they defeat more of the corrupted Rabbids.
-Mario's group recovers Spawny from Bowser Jr., only for him to get kidnapped by the Megabug, which has now assumed the form of a dragon, and become part of it, making the Megabug gain the abilities of the SupaMerge.
-The Megabug creates more corrupted Rabbids and merges with Bowser, who had just returned from his vacation, and possess and corrupts him, to create "MegaDragonBowser" and battles the heroes.
-Mario and his team defeat the Megabug, saving both Bowser and Spawny.
-As peace returns to the Mushroom Kingdom and all the Rabbids are restored to normal, the group celebrates by replacing the new statue of Princess Peach (which had been destroyed by the vortex) with Rabbid Peach instead.
-Meanwhile, Beep-0 realizes that F.B. is his future self, Future Beep-0, and uses the Time Washing Machine to help his comrades in the past by sending the same emails, weapons, and abilities that his future self sent to his past self.
+As the heroes travel across the Mushroom Kingdom while defeating and rehabilitating the corrupted Rabbids, Bowser Jr. comes across the SupaMerge Rabbid, which he dubs Spawny, and tries to uses him in worsening the crisis to earn praise from his father, who is currently on vacation.
+Resolving to recover Spawny so they can put an end to the crisis, the heroes eventually learn that the anomaly presumably created by the SupaMerge and referred to as the "Megabug" is growing more powerful as they rehabilitate more of the corrupted Rabbids.
+They eventually recover Spawny from Bowser Jr., only for him to be abducted by the Megabug, which has now assumed a physical form, and becomes part of it, making the Megabug gain the abilities of the SupaMerge.
+The Megabug creates more corrupted Rabbids and later possesses Bowser, who had just returned from his vacation, to combat the heroes, who then vanquish the Megabug, saving both him and Spawny.
+As peace returns to the Mushroom Kingdom, the heroes celebrate their victory by replacing the statue of Princess Peach that had been destroyed when the crisis began with one of the Peach-like Rabbid.
+In an epilogue, Beep-0 realizes that F.B. is his future self, Future Beep-0, and uses the Time Washing Machine to help his comrades in the past by sending the same emails, weapons and abilities that were sent to his past self.